AD FS Requirements

-If you are using SQL Server for your AD FS configuration database, size the SQL Server according to the most basic SQL Server recommendations.
-The AD FS database size is small, and AD FS does not put a significant processing load on the database instance.
+If you're using Azure SQL for your AD FS configuration database, size the SQL Server according to the most basic SQL Server recommendations.
+The AD FS database size is small, and AD FS doesn't put a significant processing load on the database instance.
 AD FS does, however, connect to the database multiple times during an authentication, so the network connection should be robust.
-Unfortunately, SQL Azure is not supported for the AD FS configuration database.
+Unfortunately, SQL Azure isn't supported for the AD FS configuration database.

 For extranet access, you must deploy the Web Application Proxy role service - part of the Remote Access server role.

 AD FS 2016 requires Web Application Proxy servers on Windows Server 2016.
-A downlevel proxy cannot be configured for an AD FS 2016 farm running at the 2016 farm behavior level.
+A downlevel proxy can't be configured for an AD FS 2016 farm running at the 2016 farm behavior level.

-A federation server and the Web Application Proxy role service cannot be installed on the same computer.
+A federation server and the Web Application Proxy role service can't be installed on the same computer.

 AD DS requirements

 AD FS requires Domain controllers running Windows Server 2008 or later.